Why Are Millions of Cicadas Infesting Virginia After 17 Year Hiatus?

 It’s a natural phenomenon that happens only every 17 years.
 Throughout Southwest Virginia, West Virginia, and North Carolina, millions of cicadas swarm these regions.
 Almost 1.5 million cicadas emerge as summer begins.
 This unique experience hasn’t occurred since 2004, and scientists are still stooped as to why it happens.

 Every 13 to 17 years, cicadas infest trees throughout this region.
 Although there’s no definite answer as to why that is, it’s predicted that it might have something to do with predator cycles.

 You may not have heard of cicadas, as they’re often mistaken for locusts.
 These bugs are like a combination of a grasshopper and a flying beetle.
 They’re known (and often spotted) because of the distinct cricketing sound they make.
-This sound is a mating call which attracts more cicadas.
+This sound is a mating call that attracts more cicadas.

 Cicadas are about half an inch to an inch long.
-They have transparent wings with an array of different body colors from black to green, and even reddish brown.
+They have transparent wings with an array of different body colors from black to green and even reddish brown.
 Their eyes usually vary in color, but they’re most likely large and black bright red.

-These infestations won’t negatively impact that environment, or invite other pests into your garden.
+These infestations won’t negatively impact that environment or invite other pests into your garden.
 However, they can cause a lot of problems for ornamental tree growers and vineyards.
 Nymphs, or immature cicadas, spend most of their time in soil and feeding on tree roots.

 Cicadas Are Harmful To Trees

 During the mating process, females lay eggs throughout the smallest branches they can find.
 When they do this, they use a sharp tube called an ovipositor to implant the eggs into the branch.
 After the eggs hatch, the nymphs drop to the ground and burrow into the soil, feeding on plant roots for sustenance.